 What is the focus on this activity?
 Plan and implement school activities for juniors with the primary focus on the Junior Prom.

 When does this activity meet?
-Every third Thursday of the month in the library.
+Last Thursday of every month in the library tech lab

 When does this activity meet?
 Thursday afternoons every week in room 170.